Social Impact Definition and Terms

-Provides information about the impacts produced by an intervention – positive and negative, intended and unintended, direct and indirect.
-This means that an impact evaluation must establish what has been the cause of observed changes.
+Provides information about the impacts an intervention produces – positive and negative, intended and unintended, direct and indirect.
+This means that an impact evaluation must establish the cause of observed changes.
 Typically involves collecting baseline data for both an intervention group and a comparison or control group and the second round of data collection after the intervention, sometimes even years later.

 A table that captures how an activity makes a difference is how it uses its resources to provide activities that lead to particular outcomes for different stakeholders.

 Measuring and managing the process of creating a social and environmental impact to maximize and optimize it.

 Impact Reporting and Investment Standards.
 Common indicators describe an organization's social, environmental, and financial performance.
 Seeks to standardize the definitions of commonly used indicators.